Immunizations (vaccinations) are important to keep your child healthy. This article discusses how to ease the pain of shots for babies.

 Tell older children that the shot is needed to keep them safe and healthy.
 Knowing what to expect ahead of time may reassure the child.

-Explain to the child that it is okay to cry.
+Explain to the child that it is OK to cry.
 But suggest that the child try to be brave.
 Explain that you do not like shots either, but you try to be brave, too.
 Praise the child after the shot is over, whether or not they cry.

 Plan something fun to do afterward.
 A trip to the park or other entertainment after the shot can make the next one less scary.